Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 I can give you a good reason to improve your food photography.

 Everyone has a relationship with food, so it’s an interesting story for most people.
 We all eat at least once a day, and hopefully more.
 Food photography is a great subject to build your audience – whether you’re looking for a nutritional message, culinary tips, or just Instagram-worthy photos.

-We'll help you understand how to create interesting backgrounds, lighting, and styling for your food photos for studio or Instagramming your favorite restaurant menu items.
+We’ll help you understand how to create interesting backgrounds, lighting, and styling for your food photos for studio or Instagram your favorite restaurant menu items.

 Why Food Photography is So Enjoyable

 Food is universal.
-I may not like the same food that you like, but we both like something to eat.
-It's a subject that everyone understands, and that makes it easy to get an emotional impact from your food photography.
+I may not like the same food you like, but we both want something to eat.
+It’s a subject everyone understands, making it easy to get an emotional impact from your food photography.

 I’ll be the first to admit that I don’t want to see grits at breakfast, coleslaw at lunch, or salad at dinner.
 That’s OK.
 I’m happy with French Toast, Grilled Fish, or some nice Barbecue photos to make me want to enjoy the meal you show in your photos.

 After all, isn’t that why we take photos?
 It’s not just to document what you had for lunch.
 It’s to show something interesting that gets a rise out of your audience.
 Maybe it’s just to say something about you and your own culinary adventures.
 Maybe you have a nutrition message to share and photos help you tell that story.